 For Czechs, the 20th century was a turbulent time.
 Independent Czechoslovakia was founded in 1918 only to later fall victim to the two great tyrannies of modern history – Nazism and communism.
-Many Czechs fled their country during the 20th century so that they could live as free people, and often simply to save their lives - including Egon Hostovský, one of the most distinctive and significant modern-day Czech writers, who fled his country twice, first to escape the Nazis, and later the Communists.
+Many Czechs fled their country during the 20th century so that they could live as free people, and often simply to save their lives.
+Wednesday marks the 100th anniversary of the birth of Egon Hostovský, one of the most distinctive and significant modern-day Czech writers, who fled his country twice, first to escape the Nazis, and later the Communists.

 In 1949, a year after the communist takeover of Czechoslovakia, Egon Hostovský left his country, for the second time, to live in the United States.
 He was a respected Czech writer whose psychological novels often explored the lives of people in search of their identity; outcasts and misfits.
 Over the phone from Massachussets in the U.S., Egon Hostovský's son Paul (born in 1959 to Egon and his third wife) says that for his father, life in America was not easy.